saurabytes/MonarchMoneyTrendReport/README.md

 * Hide the Accounts Net Worth Graph Panel for a simplified view.
 * Highlight pending transactions when the Allow Edits to Pending Transactions setting is set to "Off."

-# Quotes for users
+# Quotes from Monarch Money users
 _This is fantastic!
 I just installed Money Tweak and it makes up for some serious gaps in Monarch Money reporting.
 The trends report is exactly what I was looking for and probably the main reason I continue to run Quicken in parallel (which I have used for 15+ yrs).
-Thanks so much for doing this!_
+Thanks so much for doing this!

-_Doing the Lord's work _
+Doing the Lord's work

-_Love that they keep updating.
-Love it_
+Love that they keep updating.
+Love it

-_Amazing work!
-Thank you! _
+Amazing work!
+Thank you!

-_Left to spend is huge!
-Thank you_
+Left to spend is huge!
+Thank you

-_I just want to say how much I appreciate the work done on this, it's really helpful. _
+I just want to say how much I appreciate the work done on this, it's really helpful.

-_Great work as always! _
+Great work as always!
+_

 # Installing MONARCH MONEY TWEAKS: